I need human help to enter verification code (office hours only)

 Join dance leader Miryam Coppersmith to learn about the history of “dancing Jewish" and explore the different rhythms and dances of Eastern Europe.
 Dancers of all ages and backgrounds will get to experience unique rhythmic improvisation, characteristic gestures and shapes, and the communal nature of Yiddish dance.

-Miryam Coppersmith leads a Yiddish Zingeray (singalong).
+Miryam Coppersmith and Jordan Wax lead a Yiddish Zingeray (singalong).
 Whether learning this music for the first time or recalling old favorites, participants will come together ini to share in the beauty of Yiddish songs.
 Yiddish / singing experience not required.

 Festival Centerpiece Concert